dragthor/dragthor.github.com/_posts/2016-03-30-zurb-foundation-6-whats-new.markdown

 meta: zurb
 published: true
 image: http://abe90238e3b628565257-c47b312812e6878374960f5d0b7661c9.r73.cf1.rackcdn.com/zurb-6.png
+description: "Initially released in November 2015, Zurb's Foundation for Sites 6 brings some new features, functionality, and concepts - accessibility, components, flexbox, plugins, less CSS and Javascript."
 ---
 Initially released in November 2015, Zurb's [Foundation for Sites 6](http://foundation.zurb.com/sites/docs/) brings some new features, functionality, and concepts.
 This post assumes you have some prior Foundation experience.
 If a newbie, hopefully it will at least shine some light on the framework (and tools).
 And provide a general overview of what to expect.